Skip to Content

 A Brief History of the Libby Superfund Site

 The Libby vermiculite mine operated from the early 1920s up to 1990.
 While active, the mine produced 80% of the world’s supply of vermiculite.
-Vermiculite is a mineral that was once used as insulation.
+Vermiculite is a mineral that was once used in some insulation, like Zonolite.

 The EPA placed the site on the National Priorities list for cleanup in 2002.
 The site has eight operable units (OUs), with the mine being in OU3.
 Currently, seven OUs have had remediation completed.
 Only OU3 remains, with an estimated completion by 2026.